gabr/tiny-calc/README.md

 Tiny Calc
 =========

 Small web calculator.
 Just for fun.
 No additional libraries.
-Purse html, css and vanilla js.
+Pure html, css and vanilla js.
 Tested on Google Chrome, Mozilla Firefox and Android.
 Design and icons created in Inkscape.